February 16, 2017

 Stimulant drugs, including amphetamines (such as ice and cocaine) speed up the messages travelling between the brain and the body.

 Some signs of a stimulant drug overdose are:

 - heart attack

 - heart stops

 Paracetamol is the most common form of overdose leading to hospitalisation.

 Signs of paracetamol overdose include:

-These effects are usually not felt straight away.
-However, it’s important to get help immediately after taking the tablets as serious damage to the body has usually happened by the time these effects are felt.
+However, it’s important to get help immediately after the tablets are taken as serious damage to the body has usually happened by the time these effects are felt.